johnvenkiah/CI_PP3_John_Venkiah/README.md

 I like the way dictionaries behave, and in this project they are perfect; I could easily pair a patient number with an ID that Google uses for the specific event or

-Here are the most important ones:
+Here are the most important objects:

 - The appointment list(cal_mod.apt_list) that stores dictionaries of appointments, to be read or edited and then passed through the Google API to the Calendar